 - 15) The provision of retrospective underground power services has public good characteristics in that it is not possible to supply this service to an individual.
-Collective action by a group is required to purchase retrospective underground power in the absence of Government intervention. - 16) There are no alternatives that would result in the same benefits as the retrospective undergrounding of power. - 17) In cost-benefit terms, the total quantifiable net present value of the SUPP to Western Australia has been between \$472 and \$492 million to date, with a benefit-cost ratio of around 2.5. - 18) Most of the benefits associated with the SUPP have accrued to ratepayers as measured through higher property values.
+Collective action by a group is required to purchase retrospective underground power in the absence of Government intervention. - 16) There are no alternatives that would result in the same benefits as the retrospective undergrounding of power. - 17) In cost-benefit terms, the total quantifiable net present value of the SUPP to Western Australia has been between \$505 and \$545 million to date, with a benefit-cost ratio of around 2.6. - 18) Most of the benefits associated with the SUPP have accrued to ratepayers as measured through higher property values.

-6.3 Distribution of Benefits
+6.2 Distribution of Benefits

-The Authority has also been asked to determine who should pay for the retrospective undergrounding of power and how much each party should pay based on the proportion of benefits accrued to individual ratepayers, local governments, Western Power and the broader Western Australian community.
+The Authority was also required to determine who should pay for the retrospective undergrounding of power and how much each party should pay based on the proportion of benefits that accrued to individual ratepayers, local governments, Western Power and the broader Western Australian community.